How to Get Your Life Together in 20 Actionable Steps (Updated for 2023)

 So how can you add more of your passions into your daily life?

-Do you need to make time for them?
+Do you have enough time to pursue your passions, or do you need to make time for them?
 Can you schedule them into your calendar and say “no” to something else not as important to you to make room?

 Determine what things give you life, and be intentional about weaving them into your days regularly.